-which was located outside his cell.
+Prior to trial, and for over two months, Turkmen authorities held Mr. Amanklychev, Mr. Khadzhiev, and Ms. Muradova incommunicado at the pretrial detention center of the Ministry of National Security.
+Mr. Amanklychev was sometimes held in solitary confinement under harsh conditions: he was deprived of food and water, and was often prohibited from using the toilet, which was located outside his cell.
 Turkmen authorities also threatened him and his family, injected him with psychotropic drugs, and deprived him of medical care.
 Throughout this time, Turkmen authorities provided no notice to Mr. Amanklychev of the actual charges against him.
-However, government officials issued public statements stating the men had been "trying to collect defamatory information about Turkmenistan and cause discontent among people."
+Government officials, however, issued public statements claiming that the men had been "trying to collect defamatory information about Turkmenistan and cause discontent among people."

-The Turkmen government provided Mr. Amanklychev and Mr. Khadzhiev with a state-appointed attorney, but this attorney avoided meeting them and tried to convince them to concede the charges.
+The Turkmen government provided Messrs.
+Amanklychev and Khadzhiev with a state-appointed attorney, but this attorney avoided meeting them and tried to convince them to concede the charges.
 Meanwhile, Mr. Amanklychev's chosen private attorney, Kakazhan Kadyrov, was deprived of basic information related to his client: Mr. Kadyrov learned of the espionage accusation on June 18, 2006 from a televised broadcast by the Minister of National Security, and he only learned of the munitions-related charges against Mr. Amanklychev a few days before the trial.
 In addition, Mr. Kadyrov was not made aware of Mr. Amanklychev's trial date until just before it occurred.

 On August 25, 2006, Mr. Amanklychev, Mr. Khadzhiev, and Ms. Muradova were formally tried for "possession of illegal munitions."
 It was a brief in camera trial that reportedly lasted only minutes.
-Although their private attorneys were allowed to formally attend the trial, the court denied Mr. Amanklychev and Mr. Khadzhiev's requests to call witnesses on their behalf and generally prevented them from putting forth any defense.
-Meanwhile, soldiers prevented the defendants' relatives and other members of the public from accessing the court; soldiers and police officers controlled the building's courtyard and adjacent areas, and recorded everyone who tried to access the court building.
+Although their private attorneys were allowed to formally attend the trial, the court denied Messrs.
+Amanklychev and Khadzhiev's requests to call witnesses on their behalf and generally prevented them from putting forth any defense.
+Meanwhile, soldiers prevented the defendants' relatives and other members of the public from accessing the court; soldiers and police officers controlled the building's courtyard and adjacent areas and recorded everyone who tried to access the court building.
 Mr. Amanklychev, Mr. Kadzhiev, and Ms. Muradova were summarily convicted and each sentenced to between six and seven years in prison.
+On several levels, this trial process violated Article 14 of the ICCPR, which states that "everyone shall be entitled to a fair and public hearing by a competent, independent and impartial tribunal established by law" and have the right to "defend himself in person or through legal assistance of his own choosing."
+With decisions handed down from above, the tribunals convicting these journalists were neither independent nor impartial.
+Nor were Mr. Amanklychev, Mr. Kadzhiev, or Ms. Muradova afforded the opportunity to defend themselves in court.